PWNAGERobotics/ScoutingPASS/docs/Configuration.md

   "tooltip": "Put help or more descriptive text here" }
 ```
-Specific attributes to text are:
+Specific attributes of text are:
 * size (optional) - the number of characters displayed (default is usually 20)
 * maxSize (optional) - the maximum number of characters allowed in this field (default = 524288)
 * disabled (optional) - if "true", input to this field will be disabled.
-It will be read only.  (default = false)
+It will be read-only.  (default = false)
 * defaultValue (optional) - set the field to start at a certain value

 The text element will be set back to the defaultValue value when the Clear Form button is pressed.